JWT890/linux-ssh-harden-access-control/README.md

 As one way to test it, install hydra on a attacker VM and create a users.txt file with random info in it and a passwords.txt file with random passwords and enter this command hydra -L users.txt -P passwords.txt ssh://10.0.0.20 and press enter.
 Should see this:
 <img width="1078" height="173" alt="image" src="https://github.com/user-attachments/assets/a09ba07f-9e58-4a40-bc77-204f0a8bf0c9" />
 <img width="526" height="170" alt="image" src="https://github.com/user-attachments/assets/c5b3129c-b5a8-47f8-ba03-41c03273c8fc" />
+In this project, I hardened SSH on Linux by enforcing key-based authentication, disabling root login, and restricting access to specific users or groups.
+I also secured the server by disabling weak ciphers and protocols, limiting login attempts, and optionally using tools like fail2ban to prevent brute-force attacks.
+The goal was to reduce the attack surface while following best practices and providing clear setup guidance.
+*Note, might go test a few more times and will document it*